 Board Policy 3570 prohibits the smoking and/or use of any tobacco product on all properties owned or controlled by the District.
 The District is committed to creating a clean, healthy working and learning environment for students, faculty, staff and visitors.
-All students, employees and visitors on District property are subject to enforcement under the BP 3570 regulations.
+All students, employees and visitors on District property are subject to enforcement under the regulations of BP 3570.

-Student Health Services at each campus offers Cessation Program Referrals to educate the college community about the risks of tobacco and the availability of Smoking Control Programs.
-Visit or call the Student Health Services at the colleges for additional information:
+Student Health Services Cessation Program Referrals to educate the college community about the risks of tobacco and the availability of Smoking Control Programs.
+Visit or call the Student Health Services for additional information: